Main languages: Moldovan/Romanian, Russian.

 Main religions: Eastern Orthodox Christianity.

-Most minority members are scattered across the country, though the Gagauz region forms a self-governing administrative unit, while Ukranian and Bulgarian communities live in compact settlements.
+Most minority members are scattered across the country, though the Gagauz region forms a self-governing administrative unit (Autonomous Territorial Unit of Gagauzia).

-For the first time, the 2014 census collected information on the languages spoken by Moldovan citizens.
-While 54.6 per cent reported that they usually spoke Moldovan, 24 per cent spoke Romanian, 14.5 per cent Russian, 2.7 per cent Ukrainian, 2.7 per cent Gagauz, 1.7 per cent Bulgarian, 0.5 per cent other languages (with an additional 3 per cent not specifying their primary language).
+The census also collected information about the language they usually use for communication, of which 53 per cent use Moldovan, 23.3 per cent Romanian, 14.1 per cent Russian, 2.6 per cent Ukrainian, 2.6 per cent Gagauz, 0.9 per cent Bulgarian, 0.2 per cent Romani and 0.2 per cent other languages (with an additional 3 per cent not specifying the language they use to communicate).

-Moldova, struggling with the aftershocks of a banking scandal that has implicated a number of prominent public figures, has also faced ongoing political instability in the context of increasing polarization between largely pro-Russian parties and a pro-European alliance that is itself fragmented by internal divisions.
+Moldova is still struggling with the aftershocks of a decade of political turmoil, during which time the country was mostly dominated by oligarchic interests which ensued a banking crisis that has implicated a number of prominent public figures.
+It also continues to face ongoing political instability in the context of increasing polarization between largely pro-Russian parties and a pro-European alliance that is itself fragmented by internal divisions as well as the ongoing ‘frozen conflict’ in Transnistria and its role in Moldova’s aspirations as an EU candidate member.
 The legacy of Moldova’s complex ties with both Romania and Russia, as well as its diverse ethnic composition, has also shaped its political development.
 Though the government finally presented a draft strategy for integration of national minorities for public consultation in 2015, minorities have struggled to achieve adequate representation and recognition at a national level.
-This has encouraged many members of certain communities, including Gagauz and the country’s Slavic minorities, to align themselves increasingly with left-leaning, pro-Russian parties such as PSRM.
+This has encouraged many members of certain communities, including Gagauz and the country’s Slavic minorities, to align themselves increasingly with left-leaning, pro-Russian parties.

 While the Constitution protects the right of all citizens to practice their faith freely, the ‘exceptional importance’ of Orthodox Christianity is enshrined in the law and the Moldovan Orthodox Church continues to play a powerful role in the country’s public life.
 Members of other Christian denominations, including Baptists, Jehovah’s Witnesses and Pentecostals, continue to be subjected to harassment, vandalism and verbal abuse.
 In many cases these groups have faced institutional discrimination at a local level – for example, being prevented from using places of worship or registering as a legal entity – often reportedly as a result of pressure from Orthodox clergy.
 Muslims have also been subjected to similar incidents, including confiscation of religious materials by security forces.

-Language remains a deep source of separation in Moldova.
-In particular, Moldovans are divided between its Russian speakers – including not only Russians but also national minorities such as Ukrainians, Gagauzians and Bulgarians, who tend to employ Russian more than the state language – and those who use Romanian/Moldovan.
-The two main linguistic groups inhabit two largely separate societal spheres, with different media and educational institutions.
-One of the reasons why this occurs is that the teaching of minority languages is provided only in schools with Russian as the main language of instruction.
-As a consequence, persons belonging to national minorities study the state language as a third language, which often leads to a lack of fluency.
-As in the Soviet period, minorities continue to use Russian as the language of inter-ethnic communication.
+Language remains a deep source of separation in Moldova including within the majority.
+Generally, Moldovans are divided between its Russian speakers – including not only Russians but also national minorities such as Ukrainians, Gagauzians and Bulgarians, who tend to employ Russian more than the state language – and those who use Moldovan/Romanian.
+The two main linguistic groups inhabit two largely separate societal spheres with different educational institutions and an increasingly differentiated media.
+One of the reasons why this occurs is because the government of the Republic of Moldova promotes a monolingual educational policy based either on Romanian or Russian.
+The teaching of, and in some cases such as Ukrainian and Bulgarian in, minority languages is provided primarily in schools with Russian as the main language of instruction.
+There are no schools in which Gagauz is used as language of teaching for subjects other than Gagauz language.
+Gagauz has been included in UNESCO’s Atlas of the World’s Languages in Danger as definitely endangered.
+The situation is quite critical as according to a census organized in the Gagauzian territory in 2022 only 4 per cent of Gagauz children expressed interest in studying in their mother tongue.
+The Romani language has never been taught in schools.
+One of the biggest issues pertaining to Roma people in the country is integration into the educational system, primarily the Romanian-language one; Roma children having the highest drop-out rates.
+As for Russian, minorities continue to use it as the language of inter-ethnic communication.
 Russian is defined in Article 3 of the Language Law as the ‘language of inter-ethnic communication’.
 Therefore, it seems to be placed in a third category between those of ‘official’ and ‘minority’ languages.

 The western lands of Moldova have enjoyed a very different relationship to Moscow.
 Only in 1812 was Bessarabia – the historical territory located between the rivers Dniester, Prut and Danube – annexed to Russia.
 The absorption of Bessarabia led to a flood of Slavic migrants to the region, as well as Romanian-speakers from beyond the Prut, Gagauz and Bulgarians.
 The region remained part of the Russian Empire for over 100 years but after 1918 Bessarabia was joined to Romania and remained under Bucharest’s rule until 1940.